Best free iPad apps

 Sometimes you just want to get the best possible software without hitting the credit card.
 And while the bulk of free apps can be a bit rubbish, hidden among the thousands of apps are some real gems that won't cost you a cent.

-Of those we unearthed, here's our pick of the best free iPad apps.
+Of those we unearthed, here's our pick of the best free iPad apps of 2017.
 Note that apps marked 'universal' will run on your iPad and iPhone, optimising themselves accordingly.

 It's become apparent that Adobe - creators of photography and graphic design powerhouses Photoshop and Illustrator - don't see mobile devices as suitable for full projects.
 However, the company's been hard at work on a range of satellite apps, of which Photoshop Fix is perhaps the most impressive.